acmoles/portfolio/portfolio/projects/toucan-research.md

 </p> -->

 <p style="padding-right: 4em;">
-I selected WebGL backed HTML Canvas rather than DOM or SVG.
+I selected WebGL Canvas rather than DOM or SVG.
 My rationale was performance on low-spec mobile devices, which could lean on their graphics processor (GPU) to keep frame-rate high and animations smooth.
 </p>

 </template>